FAQ:'s - Frequently Asked Compensation Questions

 Q: How do I get my position reviewed for reclassification?

-A: If the essential functions and responsibilities of a position have markedly changed they must be supported by a Job Audit conducted by Human Resources Management (HRM) Compensation.
-A Position Description Form needs to be completed by you and/or your supervisor, be approved up through the respective Vice President and then be submitted to HRM Compensation.
-HRM Compensation will communicate the results of the audit to your supervisor.
+A: If the essential functions and responsibilities of a position have markedly changed they must be supported by a Job Audit conducted by Human Resources (HR) Compensation.
+A Position Description Form needs to be completed by you and/or your supervisor, be approved up through the respective Vice President and then be submitted to HR Compensation.
+HR Compensation will communicate the results of the audit to your supervisor.

 Q: How do I get promoted?